 YouTube Premium (formerly YouTube Red) is a subscription service, starting at $11.99 a month, that allows users to stream video content and music without advertisements at the beginning of videos.
 It also lets you download videos to watch offline.

-Although you don't need a premium subscription to operate YouTube for your business, it's good to know the latest news about the site to better familiarize yourself with it.
-Plus, with this subscription, remember that videos are ad-free.
+Although you don’t need a premium subscription to operate YouTube for your business, it’s good to know the latest news about the site to familiarize yourself with it.
+Also remember that videos are ad-free with this subscription.
 At the end of the day, though, YouTube Premium could hurt your business, because the premium services take users away from in-stream advertisements.

 YouTube tips and tricks

-Now that you understand how to use YouTube, here are a few tips and tricks to use the site to your brand's advantage.
+Now that you understand how to use YouTube, here are a few tips to use the site to your brand’s advantage.

 Subscribing is the best way for your audience to know whenever you’ve uploaded a video, created a new playlist and more.
 It also gives you an estimated figure as to how many people will eventually view your video.